NebulaServices/Noctura/README.md

     - Dark Mode
     - And more!
 - Themes
-    - And a VSCode theme converted for those Devs out there
+    - And a VSCode theme converter for those Devs out there
 - Custom Bare Server Usage
 - And more!